tahmid-saj/chat-sigma/README.md

 ### Setting up the development environment:

-1. __Cloning the repository__: You would first need to clone this repository on the host you want to set up your development environment.
+1. __Cloning the repository__: You would first need to clone this repository on the host you want to set up your development environment:
 ```shell
 git clone https://github.com/tahmid-saj/chat-sigma.git
 ```
-2. __Installing dependencies__: Install the required NPM packages in package.json
+2. __Installing dependencies__: Install the required NPM packages in __package.json__:
 ```shell
 npm install
 ```